gocom/dense/README.md

 </script>
 ```

-For more instruction and options see the [documentation](http://dense.rah.pw).
+For more instructions and options see the [documentation](http://dense.rah.pw).

 Build
 -----